LingyunXiong/LingyunXiong.github.io/club.markdown

 &nbsp;
 &nbsp;

-# Upcoming Event in October:
+# Interoception Dynamics in October:

 ### [**Connecting Local and Global Scales: Charting the universal bifurcation structure of neurons and its connection to network synchronization**](https://pubmed.ncbi.nlm.nih.gov/35803913/)